kennyyseo/Connect4/readme.md

 ### Some fun facts about Connect 4:

-1. Connect 4 has roots in Tic-Tac-Toe
+1. Connect 4 has roots in Tic-Tac-Toe.
 2. The first player can win _*every*_ time.
 3. There are 4,531,985,219,092 possible position on the standard 6x7 rack!
 4. Legend says that Captain Cook was one of the first to ever play the game, and he was so addicted to it that the game was nicknamed "Cabin Mistress"!